 Safety aspects and rules are reinforced, discussed and must be understood in order to protect themselves, other animals and plant life.

-Children in the Foundation Stage have their attainment on entry assessed by observations and their progress is tracked and monitored through the use of Early Years Outcomes during their time in Nursery and Reception.
-The Foundation Stage profile will indicate if children are reaching expected levels by the end of Reception and will be used in transition into Key Stage One.
+Children in the Foundation Stage have their attainment on entry assessed through observations and their progress is tracked and monitored throughout Nursery and Reception using the Development Matters 2020 document.
+The Foundation Stage Profile, at the end of the Reception year, will inform Year One teachers where a child is in readiness for Key Stage One.

 In Key Stage One, children will be graded according to work produced, observations and discussions.
 Evidence will be recorded in individual Science books.
 Each child will self assess against the success criteria using an individual target sheet.
 Assessments will be highlighted onto Seaton Academy Assessment Performance Descriptors.